Artemistake/head-md-future-of-drawing/process/Steps.md

 ## Materials

-- Plastic for 3D printing (what plastic?)
+- Plastic for 3D printing (what kind of plastic? color?)
 - Magnets for fastenings

 ## Electronics